 1) Your current contact information (name, email and phone).

 2) Size of family you wish to be matched with (small, medium, or large).

 3) Gender preference of children, if you have one.

 4) If you do not wish to adopt an entire family but would like to donate to the program; books, pajamas, hats, gloves, or money will be accepted.
 All items will be distributed to St. Nicholas families.

 How: All items MUST be dropped off on Tuesday, Dec.
 16, 8 a.m.– 12 noon, at the Bramwell House of the YWCA on the corner of Rt.
 206 and Paul Robeson Place.

 Participation in the Holiday Outreach Initiative is voluntary.
 Any contribution made to local organizations are on behalf of the individual donor(s), and should not be represented to outside agencies as a donation from Princeton University.

-The Holiday Outreach Initiative is sponsored by the Office of Community and Regional Affairs, Office of Human Resources, Department of Athletics, the Graduate School, the Facilities Organization, the Office of the Dean of Undergraduate Students, and Hoagie Haven.
+The Holiday Outreach Initiative is sponsored by the Office of Community and Regional Affairs, Office of Human Resources, Department of Athletics, the Graduate School, the Facilities Organization, the Office of the Dean of Undergraduate Students, and Conference and Event Services.